Airbus A350: Fuselage

 The A350 features a new composite fuselage with a constant width from door 1 to door 4, unlike previous Airbus aircraft, to provide maximum usable volume.
 The double-lobe (ovoid) fuselage cross-section has a maximum outer diameter of 5.97 m, compared to 5.64 m for the A330/A340.
 The cabin's internal width is 5.61 m at armrest level compared to 5.49 m in the Boeing 787 and 5.87 m in the Boeing 777.
 It allows for an eight-across 2–4–2 arrangement in a premium economy layout, (Note: China Airlines, Emirates, and Lufthansa were seven-across 2–3–2 arrangement in a premium economy configuration) with the seats being 49.5 cm wide between 5 cm wide arm rests.
 Airbus states that the seat will be 1.3 cm wider than a 787 seat in the equivalent configuration.

 In the nine-across, 3–3–3 standard economy layout, the A350 seat will be 45 cm wide, 1.27 cm wider than a seat in the equivalent layout in the 787, and 3.9 cm wider than a seat in the equivalent A330 layout.
 The current 777 and future derivatives have 1.27 cm greater seat width than the A350 in a nine-across configuration.
 The 10-across seating on the A350 is similar to a 9-across configuration on the A330, with a seat width of 41.65 cm.
 Overall, the A350 gives passengers more headroom, larger overhead storage space, and wider panoramic windows than current Airbus models.

 Nose section of an early-built Vietnam Airlines A350-900 without livery and the distinctive raccoon-windshield decoration applied.
 Note that the aluminium nose section and the composite fuselage have different primer painting.

 The A350 nose section has a configuration derived from the A380 with a forward-mounted nosegear bay and a six-panel flightdeck windscreen.
 This differs substantially from the four-window arrangement in the original A350 XWB design.
 The new nose, made of aluminium, improves aerodynamics and enables overhead crew rest areas to be installed further forward and eliminate any encroachment in the passenger cabin.
 The new windscreen has been revised to improve vision by reducing the width of the centre post.
 The upper shell radius of the nose section has been increased.

-The Airbus A350 initially featured manual window shades.
-In 2020, Airbus announced that dimmable windows, similar to those on the Boeing 787, would be offered as an option.
-These windows are designed to darken or lighten more efficiently, providing greater control over light levels while maintaining an outside view.
-Starlux Airlines became the first carrier to receive A350s equipped with dimmable windows across all cabins, while Japan Airlines offers this feature exclusively in premium economy and higher-class cabins, retaining manual shades for economy passengers.
+The Airbus A350 was initially offered with conventional manual window shades.
+In 2020, Airbus announced electrochromic dimmable windows, similar to those used on the Boeing 787, as an option.
+The windows can be electronically darkened while retaining an outside view.
+Starlux Airlines became the first carrier to receive A350s equipped with dimmable windows throughout the cabin, while Japan Airlines fitted them only in premium economy and higher classes, retaining manual shades in economy class.